Alternative drainfield supply across Southwest Idaho

 Work that usually comes through this page

-Start with the field reality
+Start with the site requirements

 The best first step is usually a project review, not a guess.